kolenaIO/kolena/docs/metrics/wer-cer-mer.md

 # WER, CER, and MER
 Word Error Rate (WER), Character Error Rate (CER), and Match Error Rate (MER) are essential metrics used in the evaluation of speech recognition and natural language processing systems.
 From a high level, they each quantify the similarity between reference and candidate texts, with zero being a perfect score.
-However, each of the metrics have their nuances that reveal different errors within texts.
+While word and character error rate can be infinitely high, match error rate is always between 0 and 1.
+Each of these metrics have their nuances that reveal different errors within texts.

-## Word Error Rate
+## Substitutions, Deletions, and Insertions
-Word Error Rate is a fundamental metric that measures the accuracy of a candidate text by considering three types of errors — substitutions, deletions, and insertions.
-Word-level errors surface mispredicted words, and it can be useful to visualize common word-level failures to flesh out weaknesses in a model.
+The building blocks of each metric include substitution, deletion, and insertion errors.
+These errors reveal different failures in candidate texts, and are aggregated to calculate the word, character, and match error rate.

 ??? example "Substitution Errors"
     Substitutions occur when a candidate text contains a word or sequence of words that is different from the